 A trip to Daringbadi, also known as the “Kashmir of Odisha” was long due.
 We had been thinking of visiting this gem of Odisha since long.
 So when our friend wanted to go for a Daringbadi tour, more precisely a road trip, we just could not say no to it.
 The journey becomes more beautiful when you have childhood friends for company.
 Don’t you think so?

 Odisha is a fascinating place.
 Travellers have always associated the state with sea beaches and the ornate temples, but we feel that the state has much more to offer.
 When we made a trip to the Diamond Triangle in Odisha or visited the small village Raghurajpur, we were totally awed by the Buddhist monastic ruins.
-This time also, the trip to Daringbadi turned out to be a great place with a perfect mix of relaxation and adventure combined together.
+This time also, the trip to the Kashmir of Odisha turned out to be a great place with a perfect mix of relaxation and adventure combined together.

-- 2 Do you really get snowfall at Daringbadi, Kashmir of Odisha?
+- 2 Is there snowfall in Daringbadi, Kashmir of Odisha?

 - 3 Places to visit in Daringbadi tour, Kashmir of Odisha